keybase/client/shared/README.md

 update the Android Gradle Plugin to 3.0.1.

 Some instructions talk about the SDK Manager / AVD Manager.
 This is under the Tools > Android menu.
-You may have to wait for the Gradle to sync before they appear.
+You may have to wait for Gradle to sync before they appear.

 To run on the Android simulator: